 These layouts also require the correct setup of the software configuration parameters.
-Complete software configuration procedures can be found in the VisoSetup Help On Line.

-2.6.1 Point-to-Point
+2.5.1 Point-to-Point

 In this layout the data is transmitted to the Host on the main serial interface.
 Host Mode programming can be accomplished either through the main interface or the Auxiliary interface.